A. Accounting Framework

 Associates are all entities over which the Company has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee, but is not control over those policies.
 Investments in associates are accounted for under the equity method.

 When losses of an equity-accounted entity are greater than the value of the Company’s net investment in that entity, these losses are not recognized unless the Company has a constructive obligation to fund the entity.
-The share of the negative net equity of these is first accounted for against the loans held by the owner towards the equity-accounted company.
+The share of the negative net equity of these is first accounted for against the loans held by the owner towards the equity-accounted company that form part of the net investment.
 Any excess is accounted for under provisions.

 Reciprocal transactions carried out between a subsidiary and an equity-accounted entity, are not eliminated for the preparation of the consolidated financial statements.
 Only transactions leading to an internal profit (like for dividends or internal margin on asset sale) are eliminated applying the percentage owned in the equity-accounted entity.

-The financial statements of the subsidiaries, associates and joint venture are prepared for the same reporting period as the Group.
-When necessary, adjustments are made to bring the accounting policies in line with those of the Company.
+The financial statements of the subsidiaries, associates and joint venture are prepared for the same reporting period as the Company and the accounting policies are in line with those of the Company.

 (c) Non-derivatives financial assets